-Danny Young begins his 11th season as Head Coach of the University of Montevallo men's basketball program after guiding the Falcons to NCAA Division II Tournament appearances in eight of the past 10 seasons.
+Danny Young is in his 12th season as Head Coach of the University of Montevallo men's basketball program after guiding the Falcons to NCAA Division II Tournament appearances in 9 of the past 11 seasons.

 The program has been one of the nation’s most consistent postseason participants in NCAA Division II men’s basketball during Young’s tenure at the helm.

-Young owns a 226-97 record at Montevallo, with a 277-108 overall record in his coaching career.
-Young has been a head coach at the Division II level for 11 seasons, with his teams advancing to the NCAA “Sweet Sixteen” in eight of those seasons.
+Young owns a 252-103 record at Montevallo, with a 303-114 overall record in his coaching career.
+Young has been a head coach at the Division II level for 13 seasons, with his teams advancing to the NCAA “Sweet Sixteen” in nine of those seasons.
 Three of those teams advanced to the “Elite Eight” while one squad advanced to the NCAA Division II championship game.

 Young was named the Gulf South Conference East Division Coach of the Decade for 2000-2010.

-Young led Montevallo to a second-consecutive Peach Belt Conference West Division regular-season championship while guiding the Falcons to the NCAA Division II Tournament for the eighth time in 10 years during the 2012-2013 season.
-Young coached a pair of All-Peach Belt Conference performers and led the Falcons to 20 wins for the seventh time in his 10 seasons at the helm.
+Young led Montevallo to a third straight Peach Belt Conference West Division regular-season championship while guiding the Falcons to the NCAA Division II Tournament for the ninth time in 11 years during the 2013-14 season.
+Young led the Falcons to 20 wins for the eighth time in his 11 seasons at the helm.